gc3pie/gc3pie/gc3apps/ieu.uzh.ch/README.gsPhenotypicalHomologyExample.txt

 If you see ERROR messages like the follwoing: gc3.gc3libs: ERROR: Got error in submitting task
 ...
-LRMSSkipSubmissionToNextIteration: Delaying submission until some of the VMs currently pending is ready.
+ResourceNotReady: Delaying submission until some of the VMs currently pending is ready.

 or: